Louis Slobodkin Papers

 15 Cubic Feet (16 boxes (7 record cartons and 9 flat boxes))

 Louis Slobodkin's papers focus on his work as an author and illustrator of children's books.
 The collection contains production material for various titles published between 1943-1972, as well as some miscellaneous material and artwork.

-Finding Aid arranged alphabetically by title.
+Collection guide arranged alphabetically by publication title.